 As far as birthday parties go, this was the easiest one we have ever had……. by far.
 While it provided AJ and her friends with life time memories, I had no cleaning up before or after the party at home and even enjoyed a glass of wine with dinner.
 I highly recommend it.

-To find out more about NRMA Ocean Beach Holiday Park head to their website.
+To find out more about Ocean Beach Holiday Resort check their website.

-We would like to thank NRMA Ocean Beach Holiday Park for allowing us to inspect one of the accessible cabins at the resort during our stay.
-We stayed as guests of the Park but as with all of my reviews the joy and pleasure expressed at the facilities are my own and in this case AJ’s too!
+We would like to thank Ocean Beach Holiday Resort for allowing us to inspect one of the accessible cabins at the resort during our stay.
+We stayed as guests of the park but as with all of my reviews the joy and pleasure expressed at the facilities are my own and in this case AJ’s too!

 If you like this blog post why not subscribe to receive our blogs via email.
 Head to the top right-hand side of the page and you will find the subscribe tab.
 If you are not already a member of our facebook community, why not head over and ‘like’ our page.
 We are very fortunate to have a generous and well travelled facebook community full of ideas and information.